zmcucunuba/ChagasWebsite/index.md

 |Topics/Talks          | Confirmed Speakers|
 |----------------------|-------------------|
-|The situation of control programmes in endemic countries and an update of the results obnained | Dr Luis Gerardo Castellanos (PAHO)
+|The situation of control programmes in endemic countries and an update of the results obtained | Dr Luis Gerardo Castellanos (PAHO)
 |Models for Neglected Tropical Diseases and the NTD Modelling Consortium | Prof Déirdre Hollingsworth (Oxford)
 |Epidemiological modelling with particular reference to the triatomine vectors | Dr Sébastien Gourbière (France)
 |Phylogeography of triatomine vectors | Prof María Dolores Bargues (Spain)